 Honors Program

 As an honors student you will be exposed to ideas of many of the greatest thinkers of all time—artists, social scientists, philosophers, theologians, scientists—in a cross-disciplinary curriculum and given many opportunities to grapple with the central question of what it means to be human.
-You will attend special lectures and participate in field trips to major cities and discover the excitement of learning beyond the classroom.
+You will attend special lectures and participate in a place-based curriculum focused on opportunities for experiential learning in and beyond the classroom.

 You will also have an opportunity to live in honors-designated residence halls and be given unique leadership opportunities on campus.
 This combination of classroom setting and residence life will enable you to thrive in a mutually supportive environment that’s designed for academically gifted students.